scikit-learn/sklearn-pypi-package/README.md

 ⚠️⚠️⚠️ The **`sklearn` PyPI package is deprecated use `scikit-learn` instead** ⚠️⚠️⚠️

+Note that the `scikit-learn` PyPI package was always the official PyPI package from the start of the project: this does not change.

+What changes is that the `sklearn` PyPI package which was an empty package with a depdendency to `scikit-learn` progressively becomes a package that fails to install instead.
+See this end of this page to see the reasons of this change.

 # How to fix the error for the main use cases

 - use `pip install scikit-learn` rather than `pip install sklearn`